Combining Technical with Fundamental Analysis

 The Technician Trader

-A technical will apply a wide variation of charting tools, including support and resistance levels, major trendlines, indicators, oscillators, pivots, chart patterns, and many more.
-These are the six categories of tools in Forex Technical Analysis.
+Technicians use a wide range of charting tools, including support and resistance levels, major trendlines, indicators, oscillators, pivots, chart patterns, and more.
+These tools fall into six main categories in Forex technical analysis:

 2. Wave Theories (Elliott Wave Theory and Harmonic Patterns)